giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

 # Getting started with the GiellaLT infrastructure on Windows

-Ever since Windows 10, Anniversary Update 2018, it has been possible to install a Linux system on Windows.
+Ever since Windows 10, Anniversary Update 2018, it has been possible to install a **Linux** system on Windows.
 Follow the following instructions to install Linux/bash on Windows 10.

 Note that  If you only want to use the ready-made grammatical analysers (as explained on the [Linguistic analysis page](ling/LinguisticAnalysis.html).

 this documentation is relevant when you want to participate in **building and developing the grammatical tools yourself**.

+# Linux on Windows

-## Installation
+## Install Linux

 * [Short version](InstallingLinuxOnWindows.html).
 Have a look at this page first (it explains what to install), and then, if needed, look at the next bulletpoint for how to do it.
 * [Long version with illustrative pictures](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)

-Then return here.
+**Then return here.**

 ## Set up the work environment

-To access Windows files from the linux window, do `ls /mnt/` and navigate from there.
+### Find a place for your files

+When you open the Linux terminal window, you are in `/home/yourlinuxusernamn/`.
+To see your home catalogue on Windows, write: `ls /mnt/c/Users/YourWindowsUserName/`

 A good idea would be to make an alias in the *.profile* file of your linux home folder, e.g. something along the lines of:

 ```
-alias lgtech = "pushd /mnt/c/Users/YourUserName/Documents/lgtech"
+alias lgtech = "pushd /mnt/c/Users/YourWindowsUserName/Documents/lgtech"
 ```

-... where **YourUserName** should be replaced with just that.
-The path starts with `/mnt/`, you should check that the rest of the path is what you want.
+... where **YourWindowsUserName** should be replaced with your Windows user name (= the name of your home catalogue on Windows).

-Then writing `lgtech` will bring you directly to the relevant folder.
-You then may want to install all language technology files here.

-The good thing with installing them here and not under the home directory is that you can access the files with Windows programs as well (but remember to use *UTF-8* encoding!)
+Then writing `lgtech` when you open Linux will bring you directly to the relevant folder.
+You then may install all language technology files here.
+The good thing with installing them here and not under the home directory is that you can access the files with Windows programs (e.g. TextEdit) as well (but remember to use *UTF-8* encoding!)

+### Install what is needed

 Then follow the instructions [for Linux](GettingStartedOnLinux.html) to get the things you need for participating in the development of